Alethio36/mediastack/docs/vpn-membership.md

 window. `vpn_reattach_guard` still runs afterward as the catch-all for drift that arrives by any other route (out-of-band `docker compose`, reboots, manual container ops); the cascade only covers the update path's own recreate.

+### doctor permissions: writability decides, ownership is tiered

+doctor's config-permission audit asks two separate questions and no longer conflates them.
+The definitive one — *can the app write its config?* — is probed live inside the container at its real mount path (not assumed to be `/config`; kavita, for instance, uses `/kavita/config`), and decides pass/fail.
+Ownership drift is reported separately and tiered: mis-owned files in actual config are a FAIL (`fix-perms` fixes them); mis-owned files confined to regenerable paths (`cache`, `logs`, `backups`, `tmp`) are a WARN, because images that ignore PUID and run as root write those as root through normal background activity (update checks, log rotation, nightly backups) and it does not threaten config integrity.
+Backup *health* (validity, recency) is audited separately in the vpn+backups section, so treating backup-file *ownership* as cosmetic here does not hide a broken backup.